DTJF/libpruio/src/doc/_examples.md

 \Item{Description}

-  This example shows how to control a GPIO output that is not connected to header pin.
-It creates a PruIo structure configured in IO mode and controls the user LED-3, which is placed near the ethernet connector.
+  This example shows how to control a GPIO output that is not connected to header pin (internal user LED in this case).
+It creates a PruIo instance configured in IO mode and controls the user LED-3, which is placed near the ethernet connector.

 \Item{Preparation}